NicoloMoretti/barracks/docs/scripting-guide.md

 )

 In this way, when you have long blocks with many child blocks nested inside, it's immedietly clear that the everything is subject to 'disable-self', if you don't see it immedietly, it's not there.

+## constants

+pre-processor constants can be defined in the global scope by doing

+const PI 314

+## load-if

+load-ifs still work the same way as .per.
+One important note is that sometimes it's necessary to declare parameters for later, for example, in .per we would do:

+#load-if-defined AZTEC-CIV
+    (defconst scout-type -267)	;Eagle warrior line
+#else
+#load-if-defined INCAN-CIV
+    (defconst scout-type -267)
+#else
+#load-if-defined MAYAN-CIV
+    (defconst scout-type -267)
+#else
+    (defconst scout-type -286)	;Scout cavalry line
+#end-if
+#end-if
+#end-if

+But barracks would refuse to let you use 'scout-type' inside the commands you want to, since it would tell you the constant is a number and not a parameter containing the unit line.

+To avoid that you have to do define a parameter variable:

+param scout-type := scout-cavalry-line

+; the "scout-type" variable will now accecept only other "unit lines" inside of it, and will be available to be used in all commands that accept such type of parameter

+#load-if-defined AZTEC-CIV
+    scout-type :=  eagle-warrior-line
+#else
+#load-if-defined INCAN-CIV
+    scout-type :=  eagle-warrior-line
+#else
+#load-if-defined MAYAN-CIV
+    scout-type :=  eagle-warrior-line
+#end-if
+#end-if
+#end-if

+'param' varaibles must be initialized when defined to make clear what parameter class they will contain.
+For now parameters can only be declared and changed in the global scope, they are actaully compiled down to defconsts in .per... a quick patchwork.

+Inside load-ifs it's illegal to define new variables, since barracks cannot be sure about what will actually happen at compile time. load-ifs can contain any kind of blocks (if/else/elif/while/blocks), they are just like .per.

+## Default constants

+All default constants (parameters definition...) are atuomatically imported.
+There were some missing ones that I had to invent names for (since I couldn't find a convention, and i had to keep the commands type-safe):

+ActionId  -1 -> actionid-any
+OrderId -1 -> orderid-any
+AttackStance -1 -> stance-unchanged
+Formation -1 -> formation-unchanged

+## Removed commands

+Some commands have been permanently removed in barracks because of contrasting philosophy with the language.

+Removed commands:

+goal
+set-goal
+up-modify-goal
+up-compare-goal

+set-strategic-number
+strategic-number
+up-modify-sn
+up-compare-sn

+up-modify-flag
+up-compare-flag

+up-add-point
+up-copy-point

+up-set-indirect-goal
+up-get-indirect-goal

+up-get-rule-id
+up-jump-direct
+up-jump-dynamic
+up-jump-rule

+xs-script-call (might return in I don't find a better way to use it)

+up-get-search-state